Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Trish from Chatom, AL

-When cooking food that calls for it to be immediately cooled with ice (like hard cooked eggs or vegetables that you are freezing after blanching), I used a bottle of frozen water that I usually keep in my freezer to take along for a cold drink all day.
-I was short of ice and decided this worked just great.
-When done, return the bottle to the freezer.
+When cooking food that calls for it to be immediately cooled with ice, I used a bottle of frozen water that I usually keep in my freezer to take along for a cold drink all day.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.